trungvose/jira-clone-angular/README.md

 ## License

-You are free to use my code on your personal project.
+Feel free to use my code on your personal project.
 It would be great if you put a reference to this repository.

 [MIT](https://opensource.org/licenses/MIT)